tushartushar/taksidiotis/guide.md

 In case you have enough time for holidays, a great choice for you is to visit Chania, Crete.
 A city that combines wonderful nightlife as well as landscapes and well-known beaches. [click to visit website](https://www.discovergreece.com/el/greek-islands/crete/chania)

+Another idyllic destination is Chios, an island in the eastern part of the Aegean sea.
+It is the fifth biggest island of Greece with a long-standing tradition for its mastic tree, capable to grow only in this island. [to see more details please visit] (http://www.chios.gr/en/)

 ## Extreme sports

 If you're looking for an adrenaline rush the southern suburbs of Varkiza and Vouliagmeni offer lessons in many extreme sports such as: SUP, rowing , wind surf, surf, jet ski, sailing and many more.